ScottEKendall/JAMF-Pro-Scripts/RemoveAdobeApps/README.md

-## Remove Adobe Apps (User Interaction)
+## Remove Adobe Apps

+This process can be run one of two ways:

+## Prompt Method
-This process will display a dialog that will allow the users to choose which Adobe apps that they want to remove.
-It will NOT let them remove the highest "level" product version installed. (see the selection screenshots).
+The prompt method will display a dialog that will allow the users to choose which Adobe apps that they want to remove.

+## Silent Method
+This method will remove all of the Adobe CC and/or 3D apps that it finds without any user interaction.

+### Note: ###
+Both methods will NOT let the highest "level" product version installed. (see the selection screenshots).
 This process wil also remove any CS apps as well as Safari Flash plugin, outdated Reader and Acrobat apps as well.

 **Selection Screen**